jbro129/android-modding/README.md

 [AnDroidInject0r](https://github.com/yasserjanah/AnDroidInject0r) by yasserjanah : A Python script to inject existing Android applications with a Meterpreter payload.

 [FamgyAndroidInject](https://github.com/famgy/FamgyAndroidInject) by famgy : Android native inject hook inlinehook.

+[LibChecker](https://github.com/zhaobozhen/LibChecker) by zhaobozhen : An app to view libraries used in apps in your device.

 [APKDL](https://github.com/TheArmKing/APKDL) by TheArmKing : Download APKs in command line.